2002 French Grand Prix: Qualifying

 Juan Pablo Montoya secured his fifth consecutive pole position with the fastest lap time in the one-hour qualifying session.

 Each driver was allowed twelve laps during Saturday's one-hour qualifying session, with starting positions determined by the drivers' quickest laps.
 During this session, the 107% rule was in effect, requiring each driver to remain within 107% of the quickest lap time in order to qualify for the race.
-Montoya and Ferrari's Michael Schumacher and Barrichello battled it out in qualifying, in hot and sunny weather, appearing to favour Michelin-shod cars.
-Montoya secured his fifth successive pole position with a 1:11.985 lap, the only driver to lap under 1:12 despite going wide at the final turn on his final quick lap.
+Montoya and Ferrari's Michael Schumacher and Barrichello battled it out in qualifying, in hot and sunny weather, appearing to favour the Michelin-shod cars.
+Montoya secured his fifth successive pole position and sixth of the season with a 1:11.985 lap, the only driver to lap under 1:12 despite going wide at the final turn on his last quick lap.
 Michael Schumacher qualified second, 0.023 seconds behind, after losing time on his final run despite adjusting his Ferrari.
 He lost control of his Ferrari and cut across the gravel trap at the final chicane, invalidating his lap time.
 Michael Schumacher's third run was likewise invalidated for cutting the Nurburgring chicane.
-Barrichello, third, had his car modified inbetween sessions.
+Barrichello, third, had his car modified in between sessions.
 Räikkönen made an error at the final corner, finishing fourth, his best qualifying result at the time, just slower than Barrichello.
 Ralf Schumacher, fifth, drove an unbalanced car and was unable to improve his lap when he slid entering the start/finish straight.
 Coulthard had an minor oversteer that improved during qualifying, taking sixth.
 The Renault duo qualified seventh and eighth.
 Button in seventh spent most of qualifying correcting oversteer and locking his tyres entering turn eight.
 For the third race in 2002, he qualified ahead of teammate Trulli, who was unable to push due to discomfort in his Renault on the limit.
-Irvine achieved his best qualifying result of 2002 at the time in ninth.
+Irvine achieved his best qualifying result of 2002 at the time as well as Jaguar's first top ten starting position of the season in ninth.
 Heidfeld, tenth, was the final Bridgestone runner in the top ten.
 His team made minor tweaks to his racing setup for each run; Heidfeld had traffic on the second run.